 May 20, 2016: The day after Manafort's promotion, at a dinner on the sideline of the NRA convention, Alexander Torshin and Donald Trump Jr. are seated near each other and finally meet.

 June 7, 2016: The final primaries end.
 Trump formally clinches the Republican nomination.
 Around this time Donald Trump Jr. is already setting up a secret meeting with a Russian government agent at the Trump Tower.
 One of his father's former Russian business partners, Aras Agalarov, had been contacted by a senior Russian government official who was offering to provide dirt on Hillary Clinton.
 The documents "would incriminate Hillary and her dealings with Russia and would be very useful to your father," read the email which offered "obviously very high level and sensitive information" as "part of Russia and its government's support for Mr. Trump."
 If the future president's eldest son was surprised or disturbed by the provenance of the promised material — or the notion that it was part of a continuing effort by the Russian government to aid his father's campaign — he gave no indication.
 He replied within minutes: "If it's what you say I love it!"
 After a brief flurry of emails, the intermediary proposed a meeting in New York with a "Russian government attorney."

 June 9, 2016: Donald Trump Jr., Paul Manafort and Jared Kushner meet with a Kremlin-linked attorney, Natalia V. Veselnitskaya, at the NYC Trump Tower.
 The meeting is set up through the Agalarovs and includes one their top executives, Irakly "Ike" Kaveladze, as the "eighth man."
 Meanwhile, Sater tries to get Cohen to confirm his trip to Russia, an effort that continues for several days.
 One of the parties involved in setting up the meeting was Rob Goldstone, a British music publicist who represented Emin Agalarov.
 Goldstone said in an email to Donald Trump Jr. that Ms. Veselnitskaya had obtained the documents from the top Russian prosecutor.
 In a July 14, 2017 interview with The Wall Street Journal, Natalia Veselnitskaya acknowledged that she was in regular contact with the Russian prosecutor general's office and with Prosecutor General Yuri Chaika "while waging a campaign against U.S. sanctions."
 In an interview with NBC News, Ms. Veselnitskaya admitted: "I am a lawyer, and I am an informant.
-Since 2013, I have been actively communicating with the office of the Russian prosecutor general.”
-When she was shown incriminating copies of her emails by Richard Engel of NBC News, Ms. Veselnitskaya acknowledged that “many things included here are from my documents, my personal documents.”
-She told the Russian news agency Interfax that her email accounts had been hacked and that she would report the hack to Russian authorities!
-Furthermore, Ms. Veselnitskaya once represented Russia’s top intelligence agency in court, according to at least two public records.
-Ms. Veselnitskaya had represented a Russian military intelligence unit known as the F.S.B.
-The F.S.B. is the successor agency to the K.G.B. and was once headed by Russia President Vladimir V. Putin, whose code name was Pale Moth.
+Since 2013, I have been actively communicating with the office of the Russian prosecutor general."
+Ms. Veselnitskaya had represented the Russian F.S.B. (the successor agency to the K.G.B. once headed by Vladimir Putin, whose code name was Pale Moth).

-June 14, 2016: The Washington Post reports that Russian hackers infiltrated the Democratic National Committee's computer network.
-That same day, Sater and Cohen meet in the lobby of Trump Tower, and Cohen says he won't attend the St. Petersburg event after all.
+June 14, 2016: The Washington Post reports that Russian hackers infiltrated the DNC's computer network.
+That same day, Sater and Cohen meet in the lobby of Trump Tower.
 In reality, Trump had been trying very hard to build a Trump Tower in Moscow, even while he was campaigning for president.
-The final attempt was headed by Trump's personal attorney, Michael Cohen.
-That effort began in September 2015 and apparently ended on June 14, 2016 with the The Washington Post report that Russia was suspected to be behind the hacking of the Democratic National Committee.

 June 15, 2016: A Russian hacker going by the name Guccifer 2.0 posts documents stolen from the DNC.

 June 20, 2016: Aras Agalarov moves approximately $20 million from an offshore account to the US bank account of a just-created Delaware company.
 The money transfer was reportedly flagged to US Treasury officials as suspicious.
-On the same day as the transfer, Trump fired his campaign manager, Corey Lewandowski, leaving his Russian-leaning campaign chairman, Paul Manafort, in charge.
-Manafort has extensive business links to the former Soviet Union and allegedly has experience working with Russian hackers as well, from his "consulting" work in Ukraine.
+On the same day as the transfer, Trump fires his campaign manager, Corey Lewandowski, leaving his Russian-connected campaign chairman, Paul Manafort, in charge.
 Is it just a coincidence that the $20 million fee Aras Agalarov paid to Trump in 2013 seems to "match" the 2016 transaction?
 Was Lewandowski fired and replaced by Manafort because the Trump campaign was getting into bed with Putin?

 June 2016: Cohen and Sater have final conversations about the proposed Moscow Project.
 It has apparently become too hot to pursue because of the pending Russia investigations.

 July 22, 2016: WikiLeaks publishes about 20,000 emails stolen from the DNC.